 Big dog’s health requires special care and consideration.

-First, ONLY buy a puppy from a reputable breeder who performs health testing on the dogs they are breeding.
+Reputable dog breeders perform health testing on the dogs they are breeding.
 The tests recommended will vary by breed, but nearly all breed clubs (see Resources page) have recommended tests that should be done prior to breeding in order to decrease incidence of disease in the breed.

-I have spent considerable time on this blog talking about how to choose a reputable breeder and the issues surrounding backyard breeders and puppy mills.
+I have spent considerable time on this blog talking about how to choose a reputable dog breeder and the issues surrounding backyard breeders and puppy mills.
 Dog rescue is a hot topic now and quite in vogue, however, I invite you to take a few minutes and consider what is actually going on.
 Here are a few posts to get you started:

 - What You Should Know About #AdoptDontShop Before You Use It